shalenMathew/InvestIq-AndroidApp/README.md

 ![App Screenshot](https://github.com/shalenMathew/InvestIq-AndroidApp/blob/master/images/banner.png)

-### InvestIQ is built to demonstrate use of Modern Android development tools.The app follows latest android principles and components
+### InvestIQ is built to demonstrate the use of Modern Android development tools.The app follows latest android principles and components

 **It's an app where you can view prices and detailed information about US stocks.**